 Port Wine Poached Pears

-Poached in a mixture of port wine and spices, these pears make a beautiful, elegant dessert for holiday and special occasions.
+Fresh pears, poached in a mixture of port wine, lemon and spices, make a sophisticated, flavorful dessert and a beautiful presentation.

 - 6 medium, barely ripe pears (Bartlett, Anjou, Bosc)